 (Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: I/we do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).

 A lot happened this week that affects investors.
 And the major news again tilted toward Second-Wave-related virus data, and the economic repercussions of the crisis.
-Before jumping in, here's a quick summary of the series so far:

 U.S. Appears Stuck In Uncomfortable Plateau for 3rd Week

 For the 15th week in a row, the U.S. continued to battle the coronavirus that causes the Covid-19 disease.
 And by Saturday morning, the death toll had climbed to 127,649 (versus 121,451 last week).

 An additional 6,198 people were killed, versus only about 4,300 the previous week.
 At first glance, this looks alarming since the number of dying people had gone down every week for the past two months.
 Taken at face value, it might mean that the country is starting to backtrack.
 And initially, the daily death statistics seem to back this up: